Ubiqu0/UbiOne/README.md

 | PA4 (SJ4) | WAKE | 1 |
 | PA5 (SJ7) | W_DISABLE | 20 |

----
-# Peripherals

 ## I2S Microphone

 UbiOne incorporates an I2S microphone.
-The setup is the same as the [I2S MEM Microphone board from Adafruit](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout/overview), where the mic is directly connected to RPI through GPIO pins 18,19, and 20.
+The setup is the same as the [I2S MEM Microphone board from Adafruit](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout/overview), where the mic is directly connected to RPI through GPIO pins GPIO18,GPIO19, and GPIO20.
 To use with the RPI just follow the [Adafruit guide](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout/raspberry-pi-wiring-test).

 **NOTE**: for some reason, the file `~/.asoundrc` keeps getting deleted (related to [this](https://forums.raspberrypi.com/viewtopic.php?t=295008) issue).
 So if you notice any problem with the microphone, please first check if the file is there.